NathanHarrington/dotfiles/README.md

     echo "Test mail to local" | mail -s "Test local" nharrington echo "Test mail to gmail" | mail -s "Test gmail" username@domain

-### Autossh systemd service configuration instructions

-    Edit the autossh.service file.
-Change the CUSTOM_REMOTE_PORT variable to a unique value for the host.
-That is, make sure it's a port that isn't used by any other forwarding setup.
-Add the correct reference to the private key.
-Change the ssh hostname and port numbers as required.

-    First, ssh into the system in question to make sure the manual key agreement process is executed.

-    cp autossh.service /etc/systemd/system/autossh.service
-    systemctl enable NetworkManager-wait-online.service
-    systemctl enable autossh

-    (reboot to test)

 ### Hardware specific configurations

     Logitech Performance MX Mouse